-This awesome goban set came to Baduk Club on consignment from a Korean player in Denver.
-Jin Lee got this set about 20 years ago when he received his 6 dan certificate from the Korean Baduk Association (KIBA).
-Included is a Kaya board, Ebony bowls, Slate and Shell stones, and a decorative fabric cover for the board.
-The certificate is not included.
+This awesome goban set came to Baduk Club on consignment from a Korean player in Denver, who received this board over 20 years ago when he received his 6 dan certificate from the Korean Baduk Association (KIBA).
+It is signed by Kim In 9p, who spent his career as Managing Director of KIBA until he passed away in 2021.

 The board is 14.8cm thick, and is most likely a Korean kaya.
 It has a slightly paler color than Japanese kaya, but smells just as sweet.
-The underside has an inscription from KIBA, and was been sent to r/translator.
-The TL;DR of the inscription is that the calligraphy on the underside reads "Seek the Truth" and was done by Kim In 9p, who was a student of Kitani Minoru and the managing director of KIBA for as long as anyone can remember (until he passed away in April 2021).
-He was the 3rd ever 9p in Korea and a pillar of the Go community.
-The caption on the left says it is Kaya, thay 4 sides have straight lines, that it is 5sun thick, and that it was completed in 2002 by "文麟桓, courtesy name 逸石" (some more investigating to do!).
+The underside has an inscription "Seek the Truth" from Kim In 9p, and you can read more about that at r/translator.
+Kim In 9p was the 3rd professional in Korea promoted to 9p and was a pillar of the Go community.
+The caption on the left says it is Kaya, that 4 sides have straight lines, that it is 5sun thick, and that it was completed in 2002 by "文麟桓, courtesy name 逸石".

 Here are the indicators of the Kaya board: